-- a) To provide to the Airport Sponsor or FAA evidence that documents the source and origin of the steel and manufactured product. - b) To faithfully comply with providing U.S. domestic product. - c) To furnish U.S. domestic product for any waiver request that the FAA rejects. - d) To refrain from seeking a waiver request after establishment of the contract, unless extenuating circumstances emerge that the FAA determines justified.
+- 1. To provide to the Authority evidence that documents the source and origin of the steel and manufactured product. - 2.
+To faithfully comply with providing U.S. domestic product. - 3.
+To furnish U.S. domestic product for any waiver request that the FAA rejects - 4.
+To refrain from seeking a waiver request after establishment of the Agreement, unless extenuating circumstances emerge that the FAA determines justified.

-• The bidder or offeror hereby certifies it cannot comply with the 100 percent Buy American Preferences of 49 USC § 50101(a) but may qualify for a Type 3 waiver under 49 USC § 50101(b).
+□ The bidder or offeror hereby certifies it cannot comply with the 100 percent Buy American Preferences of 49 USC § 50101(a), but may qualify for either a Type 3 or Type 4 waiver under 49 USC § 50101(b).
 By selecting this certification statement, the apparent bidder or offeror with the apparent low bid agrees:

-- e) To submit to the Airport Sponsor or FAA within 15 calendar days of being selected as the responsive bidder, a formal waiver request and required documentation that supports the type of waiver being requested. - f) That failure to submit the required documentation within the specified timeframe is cause for a non-responsive determination that may result in rejection of the proposal. - g) To faithfully comply with providing U.S. domestic products at or above the approved - U.S. domestic content percentage as approved by the FAA.

-h) To refrain from seeking a waiver request after establishment of the contract, unless extenuating circumstances emerge that the FAA determines justified.
+- 1. To the submit to the Authority within 15 calendar days of the bid opening, a formal waiver request and required documentation that supports the type of waiver being requested. - 2.
+That failure to submit the required documentation within the specified timeframe is cause for a non-responsive determination may result in rejection of the proposal. - 3.
+To faithfully comply with providing U.S. domestic products at or above the approved U.S. domestic content percentage as approved by the FAA. - 4.
+To refrain from seeking a waiver request after establishment of the contract, unless extenuating circumstances emerge that the FAA determines justified.